-What Do Surg Techs Do?
-4 Challenges Uncovered
+What Do Surgical Techs Do?
+What to Know

 Healthcare occupations can be tough.
 Standing through long surgeries can be tougher.
 Putting the two together can result in some pretty stressful circumstances.
 However, the reward of helping to save the lives of patients as a Surgical Technologist is incomparable.
 Yet, being aware of the challenges involved in this career in surgery before diving in is crucial.
 So what do Surg Techs do exactly?
 Let’s find out covering four of the most important challenges to be aware of before embarking on a path to this career: